CRST: History

 In 2014, CRST began building its company headquarters in Cedar Rapids, Iowa.
-In the same year, it began a program called "Gold Rules" to shift the corporate culture to focus on the drivers needs.
+In the same year, it began a program called "Gold Rules" to shift the corporate culture to focus on the drivers' needs.
 Founder Herald Smith died in 2015.

+On December 31, 2022, CRST closed its Cedar Rapids-based North American Driver Training Academy (NADTA) facility after the last group of trainees completed the program.

+CRST consolidated into four business units: Capacity Solutions, Dedicated Solutions, Home Solutions, and Specialized Solutions.